TEAMMATES/teammates/devdocs/dependencies.md

 - Whether the library is for production or non-production code
 - Whether the library is needed for compile-time or runtime only

-Add the library in the appropriate section in the `build.gradle` file.
+Add the library based on the name listed in [Maven Central](http://search.maven.org) in the appropriate section in the `build.gradle` file.

 ## Updating libraries